WallStSmart

 What is SLAB's fair value?

-Standard DCF is unreliable for SLAB due to its current profitability profile.
-Revenue-based approaches such as EV/Sales or historical P/S percentile are more informative for this stock.
+A standard DCF is unreliable for SLAB given its current profitability profile.
+Revenue-based approaches like EV/Sales or the historical P/S percentile are more informative for this stock.

 What P/E ratio does SLAB trade at?

-SLAB does not have a meaningful P/E ratio at this time, typically a sign of unprofitability or an ongoing earnings transition.
+SLAB does not have a meaningful P/E right now, usually a sign of unprofitability or an earnings transition.
+For unprofitable growth names, price-to-sales is the more useful gauge.

 Is SLAB a buy based on valuation?